aryan-arora-01/YaleReadingGroup.github.io/README.md

 ##### Emir Kamenica and Matthew Gentzkow

 <b> Abstract: </b> When is it possible for one person to persuade another to change her action?
 We consider a symmetric information model where a sender chooses a signal to reveal to a receiver, who then takes a noncon- tractible action that affects the welfare of both players.
 We derive necessary and sufficient conditions for the existence of a signal that strictly benefits the sender.
 We characterize sender-optimal signals.
 We examine comparative statics with respect to the alignment of the sender’s and the receiver’s preferences.
 Finally, we apply our results to persuasion by litigators, lobbyists, and salespeople.

-#### <a href= "https://davidcard.berkeley.edu/papers/mariel-impact.pdf">The Impact of the Mariel Boatlift on the Miami Labor Market</a>
-##### David Card

-<b> Abstract: </b> Using data from the Current Population Survey, this paper describes the effect of the Marie1Boatlift of 1980on the Miami labor market.
-The Marie1 immigrants increased the Miami labor force by 7%, and the percentage increase in labor supply to less-skilled occupations and industries was even greater because most of the immigrants were relatively unskilled.
-Nevertheless, the Marie1 influx appears to have had virtually no effect on the wages or unemployment rates of less-skilled workers, even among Cubans who had immigrated earlier.
-The author suggests that the ability of Miami's labor market to rapidly absorb the Marie1 immigrants was largely owing to its adjustment to other lar

 #### <a href= "https://arxiv.org/pdf/2403.18694"> Designing Simple Mechanisms </a>
 ##### Shengwu Li